Wondering which of the many Vatican Museum Tours is right for you?

-With this tour, you will have a small group (max 16 people), and will first visit the Vatican Gardens (I've visited them and it's a lovely experience!)
+With this tour, you will have a small group (max 16 people), and will first visit the Vatican Gardens.
 After visiting the gardens, your group will head inside to tour the Vatican Museums, Sistine Chapel and St. Peter's Basilica.

 If you have a full day to dedicate to this, and want to experience something really special, a whole world of tranquility, quiet and beauty, away from the hustle and bustle of Rome, this is a wonderful tour that allows you to skip the line and visit the Vatican Museums, then walk through the Vatican Gardens and get on a train that will take you just half-hour outside Rome to the summer residence of the Pope: the stunning Barberini Gardens at Castel Gandolfo, only recently opened to the public.

 Click here to book your full day Vatican Museums + Vatican Gardens at Castel Gandolfo tour.
 Note this option does not include a guided tour of either the Museums or the Gardens, but you will be accompanied.)

 There are a lot of tours that offer very early morning entry to the Vatican museums.
 This means that although you go in before the normal opening time, you may be in a large group of about 30 people, and you will also be going in with all the other tour groups going in before the normal opening time.
 Which means it is not quite as exclusive as it sounds, even if it's definitely less crowded than going at opening time.